Why Texas Homeowners Face Unique Energy Risks

 Texas's Energy Mix

-This diversity is generally good for resilience, but each source has vulnerabilities.
-During Winter Storm Uri, natural gas production froze, wind turbines iced over, and even some nuclear plants had to shut down due to cold-related equipment failures.
+During Winter Storm Uri, natural gas production froze, wind turbines iced over, and some nuclear plants shut down due to cold-related failures - illustrating that every fuel source has vulnerabilities.

 What Texas Homeowners Should Know

 Electricity rates are volatile.
-Texas has a deregulated electricity market, meaning homeowners can choose their electricity provider.
-Average residential electricity costs about 15.7 cents per kWh (EIA data), but during peak demand events, wholesale prices have spiked to over $9,000 per MWh - literally 100x the normal rate.
+Texas has a deregulated electricity market.
+Average residential electricity costs about 15.7 cents per kWh (EIA data), but wholesale prices have spiked to over $9,000 per MWh during peak demand events.

 Hurricane risk adds to outage risk.
-The Texas Gulf Coast (Houston, Galveston, Corpus Christi) faces hurricane season from June through November.
 Hurricane Harvey in 2017 left over 300,000 customers without power.
 Hurricane Beryl in 2024 knocked out power for 2.6 million customers.

 Summer heat strains the grid.
-Texas summers routinely see temperatures above 100 degrees F. Air conditioning accounts for a massive share of electricity demand.
-ERCOT has issued conservation appeals in multiple recent summers when demand approached grid capacity.
+Texas summers routinely exceed 100 degrees F. ERCOT has issued conservation appeals in multiple recent summers.

 The federal solar tax credit expired.
-The 30% federal residential solar tax credit ended December 31, 2025, under the One Big Beautiful Bill Act.
-Texas has no state income tax, so there's no state solar tax credit either.
+The 30% federal residential solar tax credit ended December 31, 2025.
 However, several Texas utilities still offer local solar rebates - Austin Energy, CPS Energy (San Antonio), and AEP Texas offer rebates ranging from $0.25 to $0.50 per watt.
-A property tax exemption for solar systems applies statewide (source: DSIRE).
+A statewide property tax exemption for solar systems applies (source: DSIRE).

 What We Recommend for Texas Homes

-Recommended preparation ($1,000โ$3,000): A mid-range power station (EcoFlow DELTA 2 at $999 or Bluetti AC200L at $1,299) paired with a 200W solar panel.
-This combination can power a refrigerator, charge devices, and run essential lights for 1โ3 days, with solar recharging extending runtime indefinitely in sunny Texas conditions.
+Recommended preparation ($1,000–$3,000): A mid-range power station (EcoFlow DELTA 2 at $999 or Bluetti AC200L at $1,299) paired with a 200W solar panel.
+This combination can power a refrigerator and charge devices for 1–3 days, with solar recharging extending runtime indefinitely in sunny Texas conditions.

-Comprehensive preparation ($3,000+): A whole-home battery system (EcoFlow DELTA Pro 3 at $2,999) with solar panels, or a standby generator connected to natural gas for unlimited runtime.
-For Gulf Coast homes with hurricane risk, a dual-fuel portable generator (like the Champion 3400W at $500) as a secondary backup is worth the additional investment.
+Comprehensive preparation ($3,000+): A whole-home battery system (EcoFlow DELTA Pro 3 at $2,999) with solar panels, or a standby generator connected to natural gas.
+For Gulf Coast homes with hurricane risk, a dual-fuel portable generator (Champion 3400W at $500) as secondary backup is worth the additional investment.

 *Data sources: EIA Electric Power Annual 2024 (SAIDI/SAIFI), EIA electricity pricing, EIA state generation mix, DSIRE incentive database, ERCOT grid data.
 All figures verified as of March 2026.*